 Rotavirus is the most common cause of severe diarrhea in young children.
 It also causes symptomatic infection in older people and in immunocompromised adults.

 Optimal management is with oral rehydration therapy for mild and moderate cases and intravenous fluids for severe cases, plus adequate nutrition.
 Routine use of antibiotics is not recommended and may cause harm.
 Antiemetics are recommended only for patients with intractable vomiting.
 Antidiarrheal agents are usually not required but may be used for symptomatic relief of watery diarrhea.

-Prevention through good hygiene is the key in controlling viral gastroenteritis.
-In addition, rotavirus vaccines have recently been approved for infants.
+Prevention through good hygiene is the key to controlling viral gastroenteritis.
+In addition, rotavirus vaccines have been approved for infants.

 Viral gastroenteritis is the acute inflammation of the lining of the stomach and intestines caused by enteropathogenic viruses.
 The typical presentation is an increased frequency of defecation lasting less than 14 days, which may be accompanied by nausea, vomiting, anorexia, abdominal cramps, and fever.
 In rare cases, the volume depletion is significant enough to cause hospitalization or even death.